MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 and Mathematics from the same institution in 2022, and I'm now funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.

-This webpage is last updated on **2023/2/4**.
+This webpage is last updated on **2023/2/8**.

 ## Research Interest

 I'm mainly interested in the research of Natural Language Processing, and I'm actively researching in:

-- Commonsense Reasoning
+- Commonsense Reasoning via Conceptualization
-- E-Commerce Commonsense Discovery
+- Commonsense Knowledge Graph Construction in E-Commerce Domain

 ## Education